-1) First, having the correct attire for class is respectful to instructors.
-It shows that students care about the class they are in, and that they are focused and ready to work on that instructor’s particular style and all they have to teach them.
+a) First, having the correct attire for class is respectful to instructors.
+It shows that students care about the class they are in and that they are focused and ready to work on that instructor’s particular style and all they have to teach them.

-2) Wearing the appropriate dance attire, tights and leotards and most importantly no extra or baggy clothes, is also necessary in order for instructors to see if the body is being held correctly, if the right muscles are being used and engaged, which in turn allows them to see what needs work and to give more precise and beneficial corrections in order to help their students grow.
+b) Wearing the appropriate dance attire, tights and leotards, and most importantly no extra or baggy clothes, is also necessary in order for instructors to see if the body is being held correctly if the right muscles are being used and engaged, which in turn allows them to see what needs work and to give more precise and beneficial corrections in order to help their students grow.

-So do not think of your dance clothes as an inconvenience but tools that create a Better and SAFER dancer.
+So do not think of your dance clothes as an inconvenience but as tools that create a better and safer dancer.

 Looking for inspirational ways to get students ready to comply?
 Let these tips get your students in tip-top attire:

-1. INCLUDE COSTS: At the beginning of the term, hand each student a nicely wrapped package of appropriate attire (in their size.)
+At the beginning of the term, hand each student a nicely wrapped package of appropriate attire (in their size.)
 Add the cost of the clothing to the cost of the class and charge by the month.
 Parents then only see a $5 or so monthly increase, and you see your students properly dressed.
-(NOTE: School Empower has a great feature that includes cost of costumes in the cost of the session.
-Check out this video!)

-2. REWARD: Even though they are in highschool, make the entire team dress perfectly for 1 month and then reward them with a cup cake party, other snacks or a free dance class!
+Even though they are in high school, make the entire team dress perfectly for 1 month and then reward them with a cupcake party, other snacks, or a free dance class!

-4. MAKE THEM PAY: Make sure you have plenty of tights on hand for students that insist on forgetting.
-Add the $7 to their bill AFTER a parental warning note goes out.
+Make sure you have plenty of tights on hand for students that insist on forgetting.
+Add the $7 to their bill after a parental warning note goes out.

 Does a student forget?
 No problem.
 They need to wear one of the communal pairs you have (yes, they need to be clean!! )